-Dr. D. Mahaffy, chairperson
+Dr. C. Godfrey, Chairperson,

 The Department of Computer Science, Mathematics and Physics contributes to the liberal education of all students and, in addition, provides specialized programs in computer science, computer information systems, mathematics, and physics for those students who desire a more thorough preparation for jobs in business, government, industry, and educational institutions.